Apollo 17 Saturn V on launch pad 39A at dusk on Nov. 21, 1972 ca. 2+ weeks before launch (NASA photo KSC-72PC-589).

 “30 Days and Counting” constitutes the first installment of Apollo 17: Diary of the Twelfth Man, commemorating the 45th Anniversary of the December 7, 1972 launch of the Apollo 17 Mission.
-“30 days and Counting” is Chapter 4 of the Diary with other chapters to follow as soon as time permits.
+“30 days and Counting” is Chapter 4 of the Diary with other chapters to follow as soon as time permits, some of them out of sequence.
 It was chosen as the initial installment because the interval between its online publication date and the launch date coincides with the chapter title.

 “30 Seconds and Counting”, Chapter 5 of the Diary, is the second installment.
 It picks up where Chapter 4 left off with a hold of 2 hrs 40 min before the actual launch.
 Descriptions are given of the launch delay problems, the various critical stages of the launch sequence into orbit, activities associated with preparation for TransLunar Injection (TLI), and TLI and extraction of the Lunar Module Challenger from the S-IVB stage.